nwenewo/Churn-Analysis/README.md

 Recommendation: Encourage automatic payments (Credit Card/Bank Transfer) by highlighting convenience and reliability.

-4. The First Year "Danger Zone"
+4. The First Year "Danger Zone."
 Churn is highest within the first 12 months of tenure.

 Recommendation: Implement a specialized "New Customer Onboarding" program to engage users early.